ni-eck/neuro-symbolic-legal-reasoning/data/README.md

 Prompts are separated into thematic groups (`N_*.yml`).
 Each group starts with group-specific information and defines the predicates that can be emitted in that round.
 The `system_prompt.yml` contains global instructions about the parsing task and output constraints.
 The `final_instruction.yml` repeats the most important instructions.

+## Limitations

+- The cases represent a controlled simplification of real State aid proceedings.
+Actual cases are substantially longer, contain extensive background and procedural material, and often include conflicting, incomplete, or strategically framed information from multiple parties.